SysKitTeam/point-functions/README.md

 ## Prerequisites

 - **Azure Subscription**: Required to deploy Azure Functions.
-- **ServiceNow and/or Jira Accounts**: With the necessary API access.
+- **ServiceNow and Jira accounts (depending on which services you are integrating with)**: With the necessary API access.
 - **Visual Studio 2022 or later**: For local development and deployment.
 - **.NET Core SDK**: Version 3.1 or later.
 - **Azure Functions Tools**: Installed in Visual Studio.